wein.plus

 Log in Become a Member

-The winery is located in the commune of Saint-Julien in the area of the same name in the Médoc (Haut-Médoc, Bordeaux).
+The winery is located in the municipality of Saint-Julien in the Médoc (Haut-Médoc, Bordeaux).
 The name "Grand Vin de Léoville du Marquis de Las Cases" appears on the label, but there is no mention of a château.
-The last part of the name is derived from Marquis de Las Cases Beauvoir, the owner of Château Léoville.
-The estate remained in the possession of this family until 1840, when it was divided into three parts.
-In addition to the estate in question, Château Léoville-Barton and Château Léoville-Poyferré were created.
-The Delon family (descendants of the Léoville family), which also owns Château Potensac, subsequently took possession of the estate.
+Las Cases is derived from Marquis de Las Cases Beauvoir, the owner of a Château Léoville.
+The estate remained in family ownership until 1840, when it was divided into three parts.
+This resulted in the two estates Château Léoville-Barton and Château Léoville-Poyferré.
+Château Léoville-Las-Cases came into the possession of the Delon family (descendants of the Léoville family), who also owned Château Potensac.
 The progenitor was Théophile Skawinski, who managed the estate until 1930.
-Between 1976 and 1996, Michel Delon gave the estate its current character and handed over the reins to his son Jean-Hubert.
-In the 1855 Bordeaux classification, the estate was awarded second place (Deuxième Grand Cru Classé).

 Voices of our members